parasweep: A template-based utility for generating, dispatching, and post-processing of parameter sweeps: Conclusions

+We present parasweep, a Python utility for generating, dispatching, and post-processing of parameter sweeps. parasweep allows for easy generation of parameter sweeps with existing models by using a template-based system.
+We discuss its potential to be useful in a wide variety of scientific applications, and present an illustrative example.

 Although designed for parameter sweeps, parasweep can be useful for any application that requires generation of configuration files, dispatching tasks in parallel, and post-processing.
-The sweep type, assignment of simulation IDs, template engine, dispatching, and mapping type are all modular within parasweep, making it easily extensible.
+The sweep type, assignment of simulation IDs, template engine, dispatching, and mapping type are all modular within parasweep, making it easily extensible beyond its current capabilities.